-We also lease a building in Framingham, Massachusetts which will be used as a cell therapy manufacturing facility for clinical and commercial production of our investigational cell therapy product candidates and business offices elsewhere in Cambridge, Massachusetts, San Francisco, California and London, United Kingdom.
+We also lease business offices elsewhere in Cambridge, Massachusetts, San Francisco, California and London, United Kingdom.
 We believe that our facilities are adequate for our current needs and that suitable additional or substitute space would be available if needed.

 Item 3.
 Legal Proceedings.